bsmith89/make-bml/lesson.md

 steps, give each of them a descriptive infix, and the names will be a self-documenting record of its origins.

-For reasons which will be explained in a minute, let's also make a dummy preprocessing step which will just copy the books verbatim into our `data/` directory.
+For reasons which may be apparent in a minute, let's also make a dummy preprocessing step which will just copy the books verbatim into our `data/` directory.